Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 How could we use this project for something/support for another task?
 Let's see:

-1. **Education & Learning** -- this project can be partially used as a teaching tool for introduction or another lesson to programming (in C); for instance, the use of some libraries, some basic commands, like: *printf()*, *scanf()* , use of pointers and arithetic operations and much more;
+1. **Education & Learning** -- this project can be partially used as a teaching tool for introduction or another lesson to programming (in C); for instance, programming an AI, understanding abstract data structures and practical use of ```STDIN```/```STDOUT```.

 2. **Recreation & Entertainment** -- the Tic-Tac-Toe project can also be enjoyed as a recreational game.
 Despite its simplicity, it can be a good time killer;

 3. **Open-Source contribution** -- this application can be (partially) (re)created, being open-source shared on GitHub.
-Other programmers can make changes and contribute by adding new features or improvements (a better Monte Carlo algorithm or use of another one, player vs. player mode, or creating an application related to this game, for instance, *Connect Four (4 in a row)*).
+Other programmers can make changes and contribute by adding new features or improvements (a better Monte Carlo algorithm or use of another one for AI, player vs. player mode, or creating another app related to this game).

 ---
 &nbsp;

 ## Final words

-Whether you want to have fun, or read the source code and still have some fun (*what a time to be alive!*), ***XOR 0*** is a wonderful way to get your attention, at least for a while (we think).
+Whether you want to have fun, or read the source code and still have some fun (*what a time to be alive!*), ***XOR 0*** is a wonderful way to get your attention, at least for a while.
 So, why not give it a try today?